Last updated November 12th, 2018.

 Manila is obviously important as not only the nation’s capital, but one of the largest cities on earth with over 18 million living in the metro.
 The city has many different areas each with their own price ranges, vibes, pros, and cons.

 Second tier cities like Cebu or Davao are also worth considering for investment.
-The former is a bit easier to navigate, with Cebu having better access and more facilities wanted by foreigners.
-Davao is the bigger of the two.
+The former is easier to navigate, with Cebu having better access and more facilities wanted by foreigners.
+Meanwhile, Davao is the bigger of those two.

 We won’t cover beach resorts or places which don’t yet have much supply of condo buildings.
 The fact is, most foreigners choose to buy condos in the Philippines.